Clegg333/TabletDeskAuto/README.md

 - **No Personal Data:** All user paths and settings are generic and privacy-safe.

 ## Typical Use Case
-- Repurpose an Android tablet as a dedicated weather dashboard, smart home control, or any Deskthing web app.
+- Repurpose an Android tablet as a dedicated Deskthing.
 - On PC boot, the dashboard appears automatically on the tablet (connected via SpaceDesk as a second monitor).

 ## Installation Guide